-Safeguarding Adolescents from Contextual Risk
+Safeguarding Adolescents

 As children mature and develop their own agency, the influence of parents and carers can decrease.
 Outside influences and drivers become more important.
 Young people can experience harm beyond their families and the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.